bennieboj/BlishHud-Mounts/README.md

 ##### Apply instantly on tap
 Version 1.5.0 of the module introduces the concept of tapping the module keybind.
+This is only applicable to the module keybind, e.g. for contextual radial settings, **not for user-defined radial settings**.

 A tap is defined by the user pressing the module keybind and releasing it within the [Tap Threshold](#tap-threshold).
-When the threshold is exceeded the normal radial is shown even if the user is still holding the module keybind.
+When the threshold is exceeded the normal logic kicks in even if the user is still holding the module keybind.

-This is only applicable to the module keybind, e.g. for contextual radial settings, **not for user-defined radial settings**.
+The normal logic is the following:
+1. check "Apply instantly if single"
+1. default action in case of mouse dragging (see [default action](#default-action))
+1. do default action or display radial (see [default action](#default-action))

-This allows the user to instantly trigger 1 action per contextual radial settings whilst still keeping the existing radial.
+This allows the user to instantly trigger 1 action per contextual radial settings whilst still keeping the existing radial (when Apply instantly if single is disabled).

+The selected action in "Apply instantly on tap" is removed from the logic once the user exceeds the tap threshold.
+This allows "Apply instantly on tap" to work together with "Apply instantly if single" (if enabled).
+Meaning that if the user held the module keybind too long the tap action is removed from the possible options.
+If after the removal there is only 1 action left in the context Apply instantly if single will trigger, see example below.

 In the screenshot below the user has configured the following:
+- 2 actions: Griffon and Skyscale
+- "Apply instantly if single" enabled
 - "Apply instantly on tap": Griffon
-- "Default": Skyscale (and "Center": Default)

-When the radial context is active this allows the user to tap the module keybind to use griffon and hold it to spawn the radial.
-The "Apply instantly on tap" action is removed from radial.
-Since skyscale is default and the default is put in the center, when the user releases the module keybind without moving the mouse it will trigger skyscale.
+When the radial context is active this allows the user to tap the module keybind to use griffon.
+When the user holds the module keybind.
+The "Apply instantly on tap" action is removed from radial which only leavee skyscale is the only left over action and .

 ![](./readme/tap_flying_griffon_skyscale.png)